Saumya0206/VideoCall-and-Chat/README.md

 # VideoCall-and-Chat

-This repository contains the code for the Video-Call-Web-App developed by : Soumya Vaish under the Microsoft Mentorship Program, 2021.
+This repository contains the code for the Video-Call-Web-App developed by : [Soumya Vaish](https://github.com/Saumya0206) under the Microsoft Mentorship Program, 2021.

-This project was developed following the Agile Methodology .
-The Kanban Board in project section contains the status cards for the different tasks which will be performed in iterative phases.
+This project was developed following the Agile Methodology.
+And there were changes in every step which is a positive point of Agile Methodology.
+The work was divided into different sprints and henceforth, helped in the continuation of the project.

-# Wireframes and use cases
-# Description: ✌
+# Description ✌
 This is a video calling web application which one can use on their browser.
 Can also work on mobile phones.
 It is a platform where two or more people can be connected to each other via video call and can also chat among themselves.
 Various other features such as mute/unmute, video on/off, screen-share, record the stream and the video is also added additionally.
 When the call is done, people can leave the room.